Skip to main content

 Developer Development License: MIT AI 90%

-This remark/MDX plugin automatically replaces certain words in your .mdx/.md content with other text, an icon, or even a React component (e.g., Tooltip).
-It’s ideal for keeping terminology consistent, adding contextual help, or “styling” recurring keywords.
+I developed this remark/MDX plugin to automatically replace certain words in .mdx/.md content with other text, icons, or even React components (e.g., Tooltip).
+It's ideal for keeping terminology consistent, adding contextual help, or "styling" recurring keywords.

 The plugin walks Markdown/MDX text nodes, skips certain parents (links, headings, code…), merges all + the current section (blog/pages/docs), sorts keys by decreasing length, then replaces with plain text or MDX components.
 Matching is Unicode‑safe to avoid false positives inside words.